 Restricted contributions are recognized as revenue in the year in which the related expenses are incurred.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.
+These include Sport Canada, domestic hosting fees, COC/CPC, international hosting fees, other revenues, marketing, promotions, sponsorships, and FIE grants.

-Program fees are recognized at the time services are rendered or over the term of the membership and when collectibility of proceeds is reasonably assured.
+High performance, CFF, and development program fees are recognized at the time services are rendered or over the term of the membership and when collectibility of proceeds is reasonably assured.